GNOME/ghex/README.md

 hexadecimal values in one column and the ASCII representation in the other.
 GHex is a useful tool for working with raw data.

+## Note re: Pre-Alpha State of GHex 4

+The `master` branch now contains GHex 4, which is presently in pre-alpha state.
+However, testing is welcome.
+It may be most easily installed for most users via Flatpak, using the `gnome-nightly` repository.

+For more information, please see [this document](/PRE-ALPHA-INFO.txt).

 ## System Requirements

 Please see the meson.build file for details.